PEAKS & GEEKS

 A certified Wilderness First Responder and CPR-certified, she is committed to making the outdoors safe and accessible for everyone.
 She strives to ensure people of all backgrounds can enjoy and connect with nature, whether through planning sustainable communities or guiding outdoor adventures.

 Since then, Sarah has taken groups of women backpacking in the Rocky Mountains, Guided trips and taught outdoor skills (Beginner Backpacking, Wilderness Survival, Beginner Kayaking) for REI.
-Sarah is also a Senior Program Leader and the Program Coordinator for No Barriers in Colorado– a non-profit focused on getting people with barriers in their lives outdoors.
-This organization has special meaning for Sarah as she was diagnosed with Ehlers Danlos Syndrome in 2019 and suffers from chronic pain and joints dislocating/subluxating regularly– a diagnosis that was accompanied with warnings of physical limitations (limitations we fight with daily).
+Sarah is also a Senior Program Leader and the Program Coordinator for No Barriersβ a non-profit based in Colorado, focused on getting people impacted by disabilities outdoors.
+This organization has special meaning for Sarah as she was diagnosed with Ehlers Danlos Syndrome in 2019 and suffers from chronic pain and joints dislocating/subluxating regularlyβ a diagnosis that was accompanied by warnings of physical limitations (limitations we fight with daily).